Classic Pilates Oceanside is dedicated to teaching authentic Pilates.

 Over 15-years ago Ethan was an avid cyclist.
 One day he realized he could no longer touch his toes.
 Reluctantly he was dragged to a yoga class by his girlfriend and it was an unbearable 45-minutes.
 He knew he needed flexibility training, but there had to be another way.
 On a whim Ethan decided to take a Pilates mat class and the intrigue began.

-Things evolved overtime, but Ethan learned that Pilates had many more benefits to just flexibility training.
+Things evolved overtime and Ethan learned that Pilates had many more benefits than just flexibility training.
 His posture improved to the point where one day while standing on the subway platform he caught himself in Pilates stance with his hands behind his back.
 He was standing like a solider, a dedicated member of the Pilates militia.
 With Ethan's corrected posture he was able to run better, meaning more efficiently and faster with less discomfort.
 What surprised Ethan the most was that his bench press at the gym increased; he was able to recruit stabilizing muscles in his back and core to elevate his lift.

 Increase core strength and stability while also building muscles uniformly.